kmackay/emk/docs/modules/link.md

  * **static_lib_ext**: The extension for static libraries.
 Set to ".a" by default.
  * **exe_ext**: The extension to use for exectuables.
 Set to "" (empty string) by default.
  * **lib_prefix**: The prefix to use for static/shared libraries.
 Set to "lib" by default.
+ * **obj_ext**: The file extension for object files processed by the linker (eg ".o" for gcc or ".obj" for MSVC).
+This property is read-only as its value is provided by the linker implementation.

  * **shared_libname**: The name to use for the generated shared library (if any).
 If set to None, the library name will be &lt;lib_prefix>&lt;current directory name>&lt;shared_lib_ext>.
 The default value is None.